-Last week, I met a start-up which is working on a cloud software.
-Within their team they have no one with a tech background.
+Last week, I met a start-up that is working on cloud software.
+Within their team, they have no one with a tech background.
 The development of their software is completely relying on two agencies.

 One of their employees wanted to change some texts in their software.
-But he had no experience in software development and his knowledge was limited to the names of the tools which the agencies were using.
-We sat together for an introduction to SourceTree, Bitbucket, VisualStudio Code and managed to get the text changes done, committed and pushed.
-Naturally, my friend wanted to see the changes in the running software and not just in the source code.
+But he had no experience in software development, and his knowledge was limited to the names of the tools which the agencies were using.
+We sat together to introduce SourceTree, Bitbucket, VisualStudio Code and managed to get the text changes done, committed and pushed.
+Naturally, my friend wanted to see the running software changes and not just in the source code.
 Did our text change produce some strange line breaks or container overflow?

-The workflow that would make sense here is a to trigger a build automatically whenever a pull request is created or even every time something is pushed to the remote repository.
-Depending on the application this could for example mean running a docker container or spawning a webserver on heroku.
-To run a prepared application on heroku whenever a change is pushed to Bitbucket, all that’s required is a file called bitbucket-pipelines.yml with the following content in the repository:
+The workflow that would make sense here is to trigger a build automatically whenever a pull request is created, or even every time something is pushed to the remote repository.
+Depending on the application, this could, for example, mean running a docker container or spawning a webserver on Heroku.
+To run a prepared application on Heroku whenever a change is pushed to Bitbucket, all that’s required is a file called bitbucket-pipelines.yml with the following content in the repository:

 Unfortunately, it is currently not (yet) possible to run a pipeline only when opening a pull request.

-The lack of continuous delivery meant, that my friend could not see his changes in the running application.
+The lack of continuous delivery meant that my friend could not see his changes in the running application.
 Still, he created a pull request and is now waiting for his agency to check his changes, deploy everything on the test system and notify him to have a look.
-In addition to this process taking a lot of time, the agency will also bill the time needed onto this project.
+In addition to this process taking a lot of time, the agency will also bill the time needed for this project.

 We hope this post inspired you to work on your DevOps setup and play around with some integrations.

 For more information about Bitbucket Pipelines and Heroku, check out: https://confluence.atlassian.com/bitbucket/deploy-to-heroku-872013667.html.

 For more information on continuous security, visit our dedicated page.